ntu-aris/ntu_viral_dataset/docs/configuring/gemfile.md

 # Gemfile

-Add the following to your site's `Gemfile`
+Add the following to your site's `Gemfile`, for local preview!

 ```ruby
 source "https://rubygems.org" # gems.ruby-china.com